Berkeley-MDes/tdf-fa24-chantalmartinez/README.md

 After watching all the videos and overall oroject of my classmates, I definitely learned that there I things that I can work on to have more successful projects.
 Now that this first project is done I am excited, but nervous of what is to come.

 Additionally, I am very proud of my process of diagramming my first project in Figma, which really helped me understand hwo things in Grasshopper work vs. Rhino.
-HEre is a snapshot of my process:
+Here is a snapshot of my process:

 <img width="1000" alt="TechDesign" src="assets/TechDesign.png">